-The Subproject requires about 0.69 ha of land for the substation.
-The proposed substation land area belongs to government land and managed by Gadhawa RM.
-The land managed by the Gadhawa RM will be converted to the substation area surrounded by proper boundary wall.
-While in case for Distribution Line, it passes adjoining to the East-West Highway Lamahi-Koilabas Road up to the Gadhawa Chowk towards south after crossing West-Rapti River; then through Kalakanti-Gadhawa-Rajpur Postal Highway Section towards west from same Chowk till 1.7 Km and finally to the substation in east direction.
-The construction of the Subproject will bring change in the existing land use of the area for permanent period.
-Potential impacts associated with distribution lines will be limited to approximately 0.22 m of land for each pole, at the edge roads and cultivated lands.
+The Subproject requires about 0.21 ha of land for the substation.
+The proposed substation land area belongs to Hima RM.
+The land will be managed by NEA and will be converted to the substation area surrounded by proper boundary wall.
+Distribution Line passes through edge of barren land and RoW of access road.
+The construction of the Subproject will bring change in land use permanently.
+Potential impacts caused by distribution lines will be limited to approximately 0.22 m of land for each pole, at the edge of roads and baren lands.
 The impacts due to the use of land will be moderate in magnitude, site-specific and long-term in duration.

 - Steel Tubular Pole for distribution lines will be planted at the right way of the existing road without hampering traffic movement.
-In the case of cultivated land, minimal land will be used at the edge for planting the poles. - A cropping calendar will be followed while erecting poles and stringing conductors so that standing crops will not be damaged. - In case of loss of standing crops, compensation will be made to the respective land owner as per the prevailing market rate.
+In the case of cultivated land, minimal land will be used at the edge for planting the poles. - A cropping calendar will be followed while planting poles and stringing conductors so that standing crops will not be damaged. - In case of loss of standing crops, compensation will be made to the respective land owner as per the prevailing market rate.